kfjahnke/zimt/examples/multi_tu_example/multi_tu.md

     endif()

     # assuming we have correctly detected the architecture, we list ISAs
-    # which can occur on that architecture
+    # which can occur on that architecture.
+This is the section we need
+    # to maintain and update when highway provides new targets.
+If
+    # highway were to cooperate, it might provide this section as part
+    # of the cmake code it deploys, which would make the process
+    # automatic.
+Alternatively, we might use an invocation of the utility
+    # 'hwy_list_targets' and extract the list from it's output.

     if ( x86_64 )
       list ( APPEND isa_l SSE2 SSSE3 SSE4 AVX2 AVX3 AVX3_ZEN4 AVX3_SPR )